Who Controls Libya’s Airports Controls Libya

 The fight over Libya’s airports shows where the country is headed.
 As long as competing armed groups can use airports to secure arms and assistance from foreign benefactors, Libya’s militias will be able to destabilize weak state institutions.
 Libya’s airports—along with its other borders—will remain hubs for trafficking, extortion, extrajudicial detentions, and other practices that undermine state capacity and human rights.

-Mieczyslaw P. Boduszynski is an assistant professor of politics and international relations at Pomona College and a former diplomat with the U.S. Department of State.
+Mieczyslaw P. Boduszynski is an assistant professor of politics and international relations at Pomona College in California.
 Twitter: @MietekB